Biophysics and Photosynthesis

 2) Chlorophyll-a fluorescence measurements are mainly performed with Imaging-PAMs, which allow us to determine the spatial distribution of photosynthetic parameters such as linear electron flux over the leaf area.
 Technical options include high resolution images of small leaf areas, or overviews of photosynthesis in whole leaves or even entire plants.
 In this way, heterogeneous behavior of leaf photosynthesis due to developmental gradients in the leaf, different biotic and abiotic stresses, or due to the local or systemic application of chemical effectors can be resolved.

 By coupling the Imaging-PAMs to gas exchange systems (see above), fluorescence imaging measurements can be performed under full control of environmental parameters such as temperature, humidity, CO2- and O2-concentration.
-Additionally, leaf absorptance measurements for data normalization are performed as part of the service measurements.
+Additionally, leaf absorptance measurements for the correct calculation of electron transport rates are performed as part of the service measurements.

 Go to Editor View